MicrosoftDocs/dataexplorer-docs/data-explorer/fluent-bit.md

 1. Save the **Application (client) ID**, **Directory (tenant) ID**, and client secret key **value** for use in the following steps.

-1. In the database where you created your table, run the following command, replacing `<MyDatabase>` with the name of the database:
+1. Run the following command, replacing `<MyDatabase>` with the name of the database:

     ```kusto
     .add database MyDatabase ingestors ('aadapp=<Application (client) ID>;<Directory (tenant) ID>' 'Fluent Bit application)